EugeneBichel/LeetCode/src/main/java/com/bichel/algorithms/problemsheap/greedy/Greedy algorithms.md

 [wikipedia](https://en.wikipedia.org/wiki/Greedy_algorithm):
-    A greedy algorithsm is an algorithm paradigm that follows the problem solving heuristic of making the locally optimal choice at each stage with the hope of finding a global optimum.
+    A greedy algorithm is an algorithm paradigm that follows the problem solving heuristic of making the locally optimal choice at each stage with the hope of finding a global optimum.
     In many problems, a greedy strategy does not in general produce